Pool, Cornwall: Employment

 Major employers are Pool Industrial Estate, and the Pool Innovation Centre which opened in 2010 as part of regeneration work to stimulate economic growth and development in the heartlands of Cornwall.

 South Crofty Tin Mine is currently owned by Canadian mining company Strongbow Exploration Inc after buying the site from Western United Mines.
 Strongbow are currently in the process of constructing a water treatment plant to dewater the mine ahead of conducting a feasibility study with the aim of bringing full scale mining back to Cornwall through the introduction of modern mining methods.

 Education

 Cornwall College's Camborne campus (formerly Camborne Technical College, or 'Tech' & Camborne, Redruth and Pool College) is based here; it provides A-Level, degree and adult education courses.
 Pool Academy (formerly Pool Business & Enterprise College, Pool Comprehensive School before that), provides education for the 11–16 age range.
 The Camborne School of Mines was based in the village from 1975 until 2004, before moving to the Exeter University's campus at Tremough, near Penryn, Cornwall.

 Town status

 Cornwall Council and Carn Brea Parish Council are carrying out a consultation that asks whether Pool should be reclassified as a town rather than a village.

 Sport

 Duchy Hockey Club are based at Pool Academy.
 The club fields three Men's teams and one women's team in addition to various junior age groups, and compete in the West of England regional league.

+Cornish Wrestling

+Cornish wrestling tournaments were held in Pool at South Crofty Mine for prizes.
+In addition there were tournaments at the Basset Arms, in the 1800s and 1900s.
+Trevenson Park and Pool School and Community College.